cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 - SMEM can load any **128 bytes as long as there are no bank conflicts**.
 - Both assume the memory addresses are aligned to your data width (e.g. 128-bit load -> 16-byte aligned address).

-As a result, for both GMEM/SMEM handles these 512-byte loads in four separate 128-byte memory transactions (or two for a 256-byte load).
+As a result, GMEM/SMEM handles these 512-byte loads in four separate 128-byte memory transactions.
 Each *transaction phase* provides 8-threads (also called a *quarter-warp*) worth of data.
 The memory controller is smart enough to group the relevant addresses together to ensure each transaction uses the full 128-byte bandwith when possible (see [vectorization/coalescing](#vectorized-and-coalesced-loads)).

 After each phase, each quarter-warp is handed its contiguous 8x128-bit (128-byte) block.
 So by design, our async copies perfectly copy our data using the full HBM bandwidth.